QUEEN CITY AND OTHER DIMENSIONS

 “Anyway, this newest boarder had been a tourist guide in Athens.
 Apparently, he has all the attributes which make for success: tall, tan, piercing black eyes, wide infectious smile, perfectly even white teeth and not an original thought in his lovely head.
 He doesn’t speak a lick of English, but Carlotta said he is willing to help her learn Greek in exchange for room and board, and whatever else.
 Although, the idea of teaching one without a lick of English by one without a lick of Greek does sound intriguing—”

-Sometimes, V’s breezy manner act can get so protracted one would need a surveyor’s level to measure its boundaries.
+Sometimes, V’s breezy, affected manner can get so protracted one would need a surveyor’s level to measure its boundaries.
 This is one of those times.

 For someone whose life is riddled with untaken opportunities, V always held tightly to hope.
 “I keep feeling I am here for something.
 Something good.
 Something better.
-Something.”
+Something.
+But what?”

 “The Romans or the one-godders?”
 Lily asked with no real interest.
 "Who knew?"